Weight loss is not always easy, and long-term success requires dedication and perseverance.

 - Fasting blood sugar by 7.4 mg/dL (0.4 mmol/L).

-The main mechanism by which it reduces blood cholesterol is by decreasing absorption of cholesterol in the gut.
+It primarily reduces blood cholesterol by decreasing the absorption of cholesterol in your gut.

-According to these studies, adding glucomannan to your diet could potentially lower the risk of developing heart disease and type 2 diabetes.
+According to this research, adding glucomannan to your diet could potentially lower your risk of developing heart disease and type 2 diabetes.

-Bottom line: Glucomannan can cause improvements in several important risk factors for heart disease, including total cholesterol, LDL cholesterol, triglycerides and fasting blood sugar.
+Glucomannan can improve several important heart disease risk factors, including total cholesterol, “bad” LDL cholesterol, triglycerides and fasting blood sugar.

-Glucomannan is well tolerated and is generally considered safe.
+Glucomannan is well tolerated and generally considered safe.

-To prevent this, it should be washed down with 1–2 glasses of water or other liquid.
+To prevent this, it should be washed down with 1–2 glasses of water or another liquid.

-Some people may experience mild side effects, such as bloating, flatulence, soft stools or diarrhea, but this is usually uncommon.
+Some people may experience mild side effects, such as bloating, flatulence, soft stools or diarrhea, but these negative effects are uncommon.

 Glucomannan can also reduce the absorption of oral medications like sulfonylurea, a diabetes drug.
-This can be avoided by taking the medication at least 4 hours after or one hour before ingesting glucomannan.
+This can be avoided by taking the medication at least four hours after or one hour before ingesting glucomannan.

-According to the evidence, glucomannan is an effective weight-loss supplement.
-But same as with pretty much any weight-loss strategy, it doesn’t work in isolation.
+Judging by the evidence, glucomannan is an effective weight-loss supplement.
+But as with any weight-loss strategy, it doesn’t work in isolation.

-Glucomannan may help make that easier, but it won’t work any miracles on its own.
+Glucomannan may help make that easier, but it won’t work miracles on its own.